isailhobie/GoldenRulesForEnterpriseArchitecture/Compliant/README.md

 Compliant includes rules for staying legal and in concordance with contractual obligations.

 ## Golden Rules
+The following Golden Rules are part of this principle:
 * [Intellectual Property](GR27.md)
 * [Use of Third Party Materials](GR28.md)
 * [Managed Security](GR67.md)